ayhanuzumcu/milestone-project-3/README.md

 During the self-testing, I have added a defensive programming then users can not delete recepies accidentally.

 Also just admin can add, edit and delete cuisines.

+#### Bugs/Fixes

+**Images on the recipe and my recipe pages**

+**Issue**: I had an issue with the quality of the images as they appeared stretched.
+* **FIX**: I added an outer div before the picture frame div.
+And I added outer class for the outer div and frame class for the picture frame div and I added height to 300px and width to 250px for the outer div in the css file.

 ### Deployment